Trodelvy® (sacituzumab govitecan-hziy)

 Relevant Product Labeling1

-• Of the 366 patients with TNBC who were treated with SG, 19% of patients were ≥65 years and 3% were ≥75 years.
-Patients ≥65 had an increased incidence of neutropenia, including fatal outcomes.
-No other differences in safety and effectiveness were observed between patients ≥65 years of age and younger patients.
+• Of the 641 patients with TNBC who were treated with SG in clinical studies, 20% of patients were ≥65 years and 5% were ≥75 years.
+No overall differences in effectiveness were observed between patients ≥65 years of age and younger adult patients.
+Patients ≥65 had an increased incidence of neutropenia with fatal outcomes.

 • Of the 322 patients with HR+/HER2- breast cancer who were treated with SG, 26% of patients were ≥65 years and 6% were ≥75 years.
 No overall differences in effectiveness were observed between patients ≥65 years of age and younger patients.
 There was a higher discontinuation rate due to adverse reactions in patients aged ≥65 years (14%) compared with younger patients (3%).